Research Team

 Tiia-Maria Pasanen is a doctoral student in statistics at the University of Jyväskylä.
 Her focus is on Bayesian spatio-temporal models.
 She has applied those to analyze grain markets during the Finnish famine of the 1860s, and to study the spread of infectious diseases in preindustrial Finland based on historic Finnish parish register data.
 In PREDLIFE, she studies the spatio-temporal dynamics of parental leave uptake in contemporary Finland.

-Sumia Akter is a master’s student in the MPINVEST programme at the University of Turku.
-She obtained her bachelor’s degree in sociology from Khulna University in Bangladesh.
-Previously, she worked as a research intern on the FLUX project and is currently employed as a research assistant on the PREDLIFE project.
-For her master’s thesis, Sumia is conducting research on the impact of parental leave reform on continued fertility in Finland.
-In the PREDLIFE project, she is engaged in research on fathers’ uptake of parental leave and its effects on families.
+Sumia Akter is a doctoral student in the cross-disciplinary DPINVEST programme at the University of Turku.
+She obtained her Master’s degree in the MPINVEST programme at the University of Turku and her Bachelor’s degree in sociology from Khulna University in Bangladesh.
+Previously, she worked as a research assistant in PREDLIFE and a research intern on the FLUX research consortium.
+For her master’s thesis, Sumia analysed the impact of a Finnish parental leave reform on continued fertility in Finland.
+Her doctoral work focuses on analysing heterogeneous effects of parental leave reforms, with a special focus on migrant fathers.